-- 5.41 Where we receive a relevant representation regarding one of the licensing objectives, the Licensing Panel will consider whether conditions are required to ensure that the licensing objectives are promoted. - 5.42 Any conditions we attach to premises licences will be proportionate to the circumstances which they seek to address and will be: - a) relevant to the need to make the proposed building suitable as a gambling facility - b) causally related to the premises and type of licence applied for - c) fairly and related to the scale and type of premises - d) reasonable in all other respects. - 5.43 Our local area profile may identify specific risks or problems associated with a locality, specific premises, or class of premises.
-We will determine those matters on a case-by-case basis and in these circumstances; we will normally attach individual conditions to address those risks or problems.
+- 5.47 Where we receive a relevant representation regarding one of the licensing objectives, the Licensing sub-committee will consider whether conditions are required to ensure that the licensing objectives are promoted. - 5.48 Any conditions we attach to premises licences will be proportionate to the circumstances which they seek to address and will be: - relevant to the need to make the proposed building suitable as a gambling facility - b) related to the premises and type of licence applied for - c) relevant to the scale and type of premises - d) fair, reasonable and proportionate in all other respects. - Our local area profile may identify specific risks or problems associated with a locality, specific premises, or class of premises.
+We will determine those matters on a case-by-case basis and, in these circumstances, we may attach individual licence conditions to mitigate those identified risks where reasonable and proportionate to do so. - 5.50 Having had regard to our local area profile and the individual merits of the application, we will also exclude default conditions where we consider it appropriate to do so. - 5.51 We will not duplicate any conditions or requirements attached to a premises licence by the Gambling Act, Gambling Commission Licence Conditions or Codes of Practice or Secretary of State, unless they are default conditions that we may substitute accordingly, or conditions attached to an operator's licence or personal licence. - 5.52 The following are some but not all matters that operators are likely to be required to comply with under the 2005 Act, Regulations, mandatory conditions, default conditions or Codes of Practice: - a) Proof of Age schemes - b) CCTV - c) supervision of entrances and machine areas

-- 5.44 Having had regard to our local area profile and the individual merits of the application, we will also exclude default conditions where we consider it appropriate to do so. - 5.45 We will not duplicate any conditions or requirements attached to a premises licence by the Gambling Act, Gambling Commission Codes of Practice or Secretary of State (unless they are default conditions that we may substitute accordingly) or conditions attached to an operator's licence or personal licence. - 5.46 The following are some but not all matters that operators are likely to be required to comply with under the 2005 Act, Regulations, mandatory conditions, default conditions or Codes of Practice: - a) Proof of Age schemes - b) CCTV - c) supervision of entrances and machine areas - d) physical separation of areas - e) whether the premises may hold a licence to provide alcohol - f) location of entry to the premises - g) notices and signage about persons under 18 years of age not entering the premises - h) opening hours - i) self-barring schemes and - j) provision of information leaflets and helpline number of gambling self- help organisations. - 5.47 However, where not covered by other requirements, we may consider adding appropriate conditions that we consider relevant to the application.
+- d) physical separation of areas - e) whether the premises may hold a licence to provide alcohol - f) location of entry to the premises - g) notices and signage about persons under 18 years of age not entering the premises - h) opening hours - i) self-barring schemes and - j) provision of information leaflets and helpline number of gambling self- help organisations. - 5.53 However, where not covered by other requirements, we may consider adding appropriate conditions that we consider relevant to the application.